-Take specific tactical steps to elevate your business.
+Take specific tactical steps to elevate your business

-Any business during a crisis such as COVID-19 goes through three phases: mitigation, or lessening the force or intensity of the crisis and how the company deals with the present situation and manages continuity; preparedness, during which a company learns with concrete research-based set of actions that are taken as precautionary measures for a post-COVID-19 and emerges stronger; and future-proofing, where the company prepares for and shapes the “next to normal.”
+Any business during a crisis such as COVID-19 goes through three phases: mitigation, or lessening the force or intensity of the crisis and how the company deals with the present situation and manages continuity; preparedness, during which a company learns with a concrete research-based set of actions that are taken as preventive measures for a post-COVID-19 and emerges stronger; and future-proofing, where the company prepares for and shapes the “next to normal.”
 CEOs have substantial and added responsibility to nimbly consider all three-time frames concurrently and allocate resources accordingly.

-Foresee the unforeseen
+The secret of effective leadership: Foresee the unforeseen

-The outbreak of COVID-19 was an unpredictable crisis with extreme consequences and its westward march across the planet have introduced a new kind of unforeseen risk:
+The outbreak of COVID-19 was an unpredictable crisis with extreme consequences, and its westward March across the planet have introduced a new kind of unforeseen risk:

-- Since World War II, all of the recessions have been caused by either economic policy mistakes, oil shocks, or financial bubbles – and the CIVID-19 is a new category on its own: a global societal collapse.
+- Since World War II, all the recessions have been caused by either economic policy mistakes, oil shocks, or financial bubbles – and the CIVID-19 is a new category on its own: a global societal collapse.

 - The mass quarantining across the globe cut off consumption, stopped travel, hospitality, restaurant, and retail sectors.
 In China, for example, the mass shutdowns of factories evaporated the supply of products such as apparel, auto parts and electronic components and apparel.

-Dial-up your empathetic self
+Dial up your empathetic self

 At the onset of the COVID-19 outbreak, Deloitte conducted a human capital policies and practices survey in China.
 And the survey revealed the following steps companies and not-for-profit organisations were considering in response:

-- 90% said that it was an urgent requirement to provide their employees with remote and flexible work options.
+- 90% said it was an urgent requirement to provide their employees with remote and flexible work options.

 Cater to your audience

-Because of COVID-19 customer experience takes on a new meaning – as customer’s needs dramatically shift from what you perceived before.
+Because of COVID-19, customer experience takes on a new meaning – as customer’s needs dramatically shift from what you perceived before.
 Your customers are reverting down Maslow’s Hierarchy of Needs to essential concerns due to COVID-19.
-A recent McKinsey survey of US consumers found that 64% of respondents have felt depressed, anxious, or both, and 39% stated that they would be unable to pay their bills after one month of unemployment.
+A recent McKinsey survey of U.S. consumers found that 64% of respondents have felt depressed, anxious, or both, and 39% stated that they would be unable to pay their bills after one month of unemployment.

-- UberEats asks customers if they want food left at the door rather than passed by hand
+- UberEats asks customers if they want food left at the door rather than passed by hand.

-- Airlines are waiving cancellation fees and have emailed customers to describe their enhanced plane decontamination efforts
+- Airlines are waiving cancellation fees and have emailed customers to describe their enhanced plane decontamination efforts.

-- Restaurants have encouraged their staff to visibly use hand sanitisers
+- Restaurants have encouraged their staff to visibly use hand sanitisers.

-- Burger King provides two free kids meals to Americans who make any purchase through the Burger King app
+- Burger King provides two free kids meals to Americans who make any purchase through the Burger King app.

 The following critical steps can help you protect your business performance: